History of the Soviet Union (1927–1953): Youth

 The Komsomol or Youth Communist League, was an entirely new youth organization designed by Lenin became an enthusiastic strike force that organized communism across the Soviet Union often called on to attack traditional enemies.
 The Komsomol played an important role as a mechanism for teaching Party values to the younger generation.
 The Komsomol also served as a mobile pool of labor and political activism, with the ability to relocate to areas of high-priority at short notice.
 In the 1920s the Kremlin assigned Komsomol major responsibilities for promoting industrialization at the factory level.
 In 1929 7,000 Komsomol cadets were building the tractor factory in Stalingrad, 56,000 others built factories in the Urals, and 36,000 were assigned work underground in the coal mines.
 The goal was to provide an energetic hard-core of Bolshevik activists to influence their coworkers the factories and mines that were at the center of communist ideology.

 Komsomol adopted meritocratic, supposedly class-blind membership policies in 1935, but the result was a decline in working class youth members, and a dominance by the better educated youth.
 A new social hierarchy emerged as young professionals and students joined the Soviet elite, displacing proletarians.
 Komsomol's membership policies in the 1930s reflected the broader nature of Stalinism, combining Leninist rhetoric about class-free progress with Stalinist pragmatism focused on getting the most enthusiastic and skilled membership.
+Under Stalin, the death penalty was also extended to adolescents as young as 12 years old in 1935.